cierelabs/json-complete/README.md

 - [x] Support IE11
 - [x] Support IE10
 - [x] Support IE9
+- [x] Write script that will convert between different data versions.

 ## Future Plans
-- [ ] Write script that will convert 1.0.0 data to 2.0.0 data.
-- [ ] Write script that will convert 2.0.0 data to 1.0.0 data.
 - [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data.
 - [ ] Update library export structure to allow more flexibility to only import the encoder or decoder portions.
 - [ ] Allow Simple, Wrapped Primitive, and Keyed Collection types to define their own identification with a hook that will be called in getItemKey.